robisim74/angular-l10n/doc/spec.md

     .AddProvider('./assets/global-')
     ...
 ```
+*N.B.
+You can't use Direct and Asynchronous loading at the same time.*

 #### Asynchronous loading through a Web API
 You can also load the data through a Web API: